Inspired to play by:

 Tori Amos, J S Bach, Badfinger, Bebop Deluxe, Jeff Beck, Bjork, David Bowie, Bill Bruford, Kate Bush, Cinematic Orchestra, Crowded House, Deep Purple, Del Amitri, Elbow, The Enid, Fink, Pink Floyd, Focus, Free, Funki Porcini, Peter Frampton, Genesis (1972-1976), Allan Holdsworth, Gustav Holst, Joni Mitchell, John Martyn, Mike Oldfield, Arvo Pärt, Tom Petty, Procul Harum, Maurice Ravel, Simon & Garfunkel, Dmitri Shostakovich, Martin Simpson, Supertramp, James Taylor, Roger Waters, Wishbone Ash, Chris Wood, Stevie Wonder, Yes (1971-1974), Frank Zappa, Led Zeppelin.

-Finally though, I'd had enough out of the music business, and the music business had had enough out of me.
-I left, but I've never lost my love of writing music and playing guitar (and mandolin).
-I still spend a lot of my spare time recording music at home, but I have so much better technology available to me these days.
-Thank you Samplitude - my DAW of choice.
+Finally though, I'd ‘had enough out of the music business, and the business had had enough out of me’ (apologies to Wishbone Ash).
+I left, but never lost my love of creating music and playing guitar (and mandolin).
+Just as in my youth, I still spend a lot of my spare time recording music, but have so much better technology available these days.
+I would have given my legs for this gear as a kid, but then I would never have thought to go work in professional recording studios, never met the people I have, and would probably never have learned the skills I now have.

 Inspired to write this album by: